nwhitehead/pybook/README.md

 have a "query" that is a custom command that user can set to show values of interest.
 Can involve code execution (helper functions etc.) but the results of the query function do not affect the state (original state is unmodified).
 Default query function dumps local state using pretty printer.

-Can also just show list of names of checkpoint states, that would be useful in itself.
-Make it easy to start a new page based on an existing saved state.

 ## Implementation Notes